ratesquant/ACQ/README.md

 # 2D Interpolaton
 	1. BiLinear - interpolation on rectangular grid (linear in each dimension)
-	2. BiCubic - cubic interpolation on rectangular grid (hermite cubic spline in each dimension)
+	2. BiCubic - cubic interpolation on rectangular grid (natural cubic spline in each dimension)
 	3. BiSteffen - Steffen interpolation on rectangular grid (Steffen in each dimension)
 	4. BiAkima - Akima interpolation on rectangular grid (Akima in each dimension)
 	4. BiHermite - Hermite interpolation on rectangular grid (Hermite in each dimension)

+	1. acq_interpolator2d_create - creates 2D interpolator object
+	2. acq_interpolator2d_eval - evaluates interpolation at specified point
+	3. acq_interpolation2d - evaluates interpolation at specified point(in-situ without constructing interpolator object)

 # Scattered Data Interpolaton (ND)
 Scattered data interpolation is based on radial basis functions and currently limited to 512 interpolation nodes.
 The following radial basis functions are implemented (first three are the most common).
 Optional scale factors can be provided for each dimension